aws-samples/aws-get-started-workshop/content/04-test-prod/01-review-test-prod-solution.md

 ## Separate AWS Accounts for Hosting test and Production Workloads

 AWS best practices recommend isolating test and production workloads, data, and supporting cloud resources from each other and from development environments through the use of distinct AWS accounts.
-Whether your organization chooses to define test and production AWS hosting accounts based on the owning delivery teams, collections of related services, or another basis, will depend on your requirements.
+Whether you choose to define test and production AWS hosting accounts based on the owning delivery teams, collections of related services, or another basis, will depend on your requirements.
 Typically some analysis and design is needed to define the specific approach.

 ## Separate AWS Accounts for Shared Builder Services